 Nutella Fun Facts We Missed

-Let us know if we may have missed any Nutella fun facts in the comment section below.
+Let us know if we may have missed any Nutella fun facts.
 We always love to add to these lists.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Nutella.

 Find all of the National Food Holidays to spice up your food truck menu specials throughout the year.